Forest-Economics-Goettingen/woodValuationDE/README.md

 | poplar               | B 4                  |                      45.43 |

-A particular strength of <strong>woodValuationDE</strong> is the consideration of consequences of calamities.
+A particular strength of <strong>woodValuationDE</strong> is the consideration of the consequences of calamities.
 A broad set of previously published and often applied estimates for the consequences of disturbances is implemented.
 Additionally, users can implement their own assumptions.
 For wood revenues, a factor is multiplied with the